Proudly serving New York City, Manhattan, Staten Island, Long Island & nearby areas of New York

 After your initial consultation, the surgeon will schedule an appointment with you to have you come into the office for your procedure.
 Before you arrive for your appointment, you should shampoo your hair with a surgical scrub and naturally dry it to prepare for your surgery.

 To begin the procedure, you'll be administred a local anesthesia and can either take a nap or watch some TV while the surgeon carefully removes and replaces your hair follicles.
-While the surgery is quite easy to perform, it can also be done badly when you're not dealing with a professional and accredited plastic surgeon.
+While the surgery is quite easy to perform, it can also be done badly when you're not dealing with a professional and experienced plastic surgeon.

 The hair tissues that are harvested from the donor area contain hair follicles that will be used to make the hair restoration possible.
 The hair strips harvested are divided into their follicle grouping and will undergo some tests and procedures before the graft is declared ready for transplant.